spectrocloud/librarium/packages/docs/content/09-registries-and-packs/2-spectro-cli-reference.md

 ## DELETE (Delete a tag)

-Delete a tag to a pack which is already pushed to the Spectro Cloud pack registry.
+Delete a tag to a pack that is already pushed to the Spectro Cloud pack registry.

 <Tabs>